ehughes/minimonkey-hw/README.md

 ### Latest Revision - Navigation ###

-The latest revision is PCB Rev B. This is the version used for the blog articles, etc.
+The latest revision is PCB Rev C.

-You can find PDF schematics under  "PCB REV B/SCHEMATICS" There are assembly drawings, etc in PDF format under "PCB REV B\BUILD\LPC55S69_MINI-[B]"

 The design files are in Altium v20 format.

-#### Future Plans:

-- Add SD/eMMC Storage
-- Potentially Battery/Charging circuity (considering an external add-on)

 ### History/Notes

+#### PCB REV C:

+- Added SD/eMMC Storage
+- Fixed battery charger and added USB bypass.
+- Accidentally used p-ch on backlight control.
+Need to fix in future revision.

 #### PCB REV B: